maybebyte/anthesis/dns-sinkhole.md

     192.168.1.1
     GOOGLE.COM

-The simplest way to process it with `genblock` is like this.
+The simplest way to process it with `genblock` looks like this.

     $ ./genblock examplefile
     amazon.com